Features

 cbx_abcdef123456

 The CLI mints a provisional lease ID before calling the broker.
-The broker may return a different final ID (when the Worker dedupes a retried request, for example); the CLI then moves the local SSH key directory and claim file from the provisional ID to the final ID with MoveStoredTestboxKey and re-keys references accordingly.
+The broker may return a different final ID (when the Worker dedupes a retried request, for example).
+When that happens, the CLI moves the local SSH key directory from the provisional ID to the final ID with MoveStoredTestboxKey (an atomic os.Rename of the per-lease directory) and re-keys the claim and other references accordingly.

-Provider resources reference the lease ID through Crabbox labels:
+Provider resources reference the lease ID through a Crabbox label (the label key is literally lease):

 #Slug